franklsf95/grader/README.md

 # grader

 An automated Python grader for Elm problem sets

 ### Prerequisites

-1. Install Node package: `npm install -g elm-test`.
+1. Install Node dependency: `npm install -g elm-test`.
-2. `cd` into `Tester`, then run `elm-test init` to install Elm dependencies.
-3. Do a trial run by running `elm-test`.
+2. `cd` into `./elm-tester/`, then run `elm-test init` to install Elm dependencies.
+Verify by running `elm-test`.

-TBC.
+3. Install Python dependency: `pip3 install pyyaml`.

 This project is in active development.